LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 if and only if $1<p\leq\infty$.

-There exist counterexamples at the boundary case $p=1$.
+Counterexamples exist at the boundary case $p=1$.
 As Kolmogorov showed, the Fourier series may be made to diverge almost everywhere (see [4](https://iopscience.iop.org/article/10.1070/RM1983v038n04ABEH004205/pdf) Theorem 3.1).
 With this, we conclude this section.

 # Distributions and Sobolev Spaces

 Here we will quickly recall the concepts of tempered distributions and Sobolev spaces, which are concepts of utmost importance in the field of PDEs and Fourier analysis.
-The idea is as follows, given a topological vector space $V$ we denote the dual of $V$ by
+The idea is as follows: given a topological vector space $V$, we denote the dual of $V$ by

 <div>